vladkovalch/vsvimrc-config/README.md

 " Disables recording feature
 map q <NOP>

-" Unbinds the Space key (as it used as a modificator in other mappings) map <Space> <NOP>
+" Unbinds the Space key (as it's used as a modificator in other mappings) map <Space> <NOP>

 " Space + w(indow) + p(in) - Toggles document's pin status